What is Business Plan

 - • Funding: Prospective investors and banks require the startups to prepare a detailed business plan for them to understand and decide whether the business has the potential to earn profits in the long run or not.

-- • Partnership and alliances: A good business plan also helps in the smooth execution of the planned business models and enter into collaboration with the desired partners by explaining to them the roles and future vision of the company.
+- • Partnership and alliances: It also helps in the smooth execution of the planned business models and enter into collaboration with the desired partners by explaining to them the roles and future vision of the company.

 - • Standard Business Plan: Standard business plan covers details like the mission, vision, financial statistics and the target audience, which is usually comprehensible for all parties like products vendors, VCs and investors, finance firms or even internal business members.
 One of the actual merits of this kind of business plan is that it describes the expenses in detail along with the information regarding profit and loss, cash flow and projected balance sheet.